 – Obtuse goals and occasionally long checkpoint breaks can make properly 100%ing the game way more difficult than it needs to be

-– For the Wii version at least, I wish the secret “Curly’s Panties” item wasn’t how you had to unlock her mode; that way I could have ignored picking up a child-like robot’s undergarments
+– I wish the secret “Curly’s Panties” item wasn’t how you had to unlock her mode; that way I could have ignored picking up a child-like robot’s undergarments

-– Can get a little too chaotic at places
+– Can get a little too chaotic at points

-+ A fine run-n-gun that feels like a proper evolution from the original Contra
++ A dynamic run-n-gun that feels like a proper evolution from the original Contra

-+ Area 4 onward is the kind of batshit crazy good times I love in action games
++ Every level is full of the kind of batshit crazy good times I love in action games

 – Music isn’t as memorable as the original game